dgroomes/stackoverflow-look-back/README.md

 The API is complicated only because the architecture of a web extension can be complicated.
 Some extensions will use all JavaScript execution environments: background scripts, popup scripts, content scripts and web page scripts.
-It's challenging conceptually to even think about all these environments when we are used to programming in just one environment like the web page, or maybe a NodeJS app.
+It's challenging conceptually to even think about all these environments because we are used to programming in just one environment like the web page, or maybe a NodeJS app.
 Plus, writing a program for this environment requires a lot of message passing code, Promises code and logging (for debugging) code.
 That's where `web-extension-framework/` comes in.
 However, the framework cannot completely abstract away the JavaScript execution environments and these things are part of the framework API.
 To offset the essential complexity of the API, there is detailed API documentation, design notes and inline code comments.
+This code is meant to be read.

 The API is best introduced by way of example.
 Suppose we are developing a *Detect Code Libraries* (DCL) web extension using `web-extension-framework/`.
-This extension adds code the web page to detect what JavaScript libraries are loaded, like jQuery, React, Vue, Lodash, etc. The "detected libraries" data is send from the web page back to the extension background script and saved into Web Storage where the user can later browse the data.
+This extension adds code to the web page to detect what JavaScript libraries are loaded, like jQuery, React, Vue, Lodash, etc. The "detected libraries" data is sent from the web page back to the extension background script and saved into Web Storage where the user can later browse the data.
 Now, consider how the detection feature must be implemented.
 JavaScript must be injected into the web page so that it may look for global variables like `jQuery` and `React`.
 Injecting JavaScript code into the web page can only be done from a content script.
-And injecting a content script must be done from a background or popup script.
-Phew, that's a lot of JavaScript execution environments!
+And injecting a content script must be done from a background or popup script!
+Phew, that's a lot of JavaScript execution environments.
 Keep in mind these components:

 1) The DCL background script
     * `dcl-background-script.js`